nss-evening-cohort-04/capstone-requirements/README.md

   - This should be done by Saturday (6/3)
 - Each week you will be giving your manager a synopsis of what you are going to accomplish in that week.
 Like a sprint.
 Mk?
 - Its a good idea to showcase a SPA.
 It will allow you to show off both your front-end and backend skills.
-- The front end framework you use can be something that is not AngularJS
+- The recommended front end framework is AngularJs (because you know it best), but you can use another framework if you want
 - Don't do a game.
 Its probably not going to get approved by your manager.